fabrizio-tedeschi/Web-development-course/exercises/module-03/E05-objects/README.md

 Define two different objects:
  * The first object represents a `user` (that has name, surname, age, address and a list of favorites books)
- * The second object represents a `picture` (that has width, high and a list of colors)
+ * The second object represents a `picture` (that has width, height and a list of colors)

 Write a function `printObjectValues(obj)` that takes an object `obj` and prints all the object data using the following format: